 Teaching & Learning

-The INCLUDE team has developed ten (10) revised courses which will be delivered in the 2021-2022 academic year.
-These courses are aimed at providing an improved educational experience for students in their sophomore and junior years.
-Students enrolled in the INCLUDE sections of the following courses may choose to participate in research that will provide valuable feedback that will further shape the course redesign process.
+I-Team faculty have developed and implemented sixteen (16) redesigned courses (known as I-Courses) within the School of Civil and Environmental Engineering.
+Within the College of Engineering, ENGR 1166 is also designated as an I-Course.
+I-Courses are aimed at enhancing both learning outcomes and the educational experience for engineering students, especially those in their sophomore and junior years.
+Students enrolled in the I-Course sections of the following courses may choose to participate in research that will provide valuable feedback to further shape the course redesign process.

 I-Course Offerings